 As a combined degree student, you must satisfy all the requirements of your bachelor’s degree as well as all the requirements of the master’s degree.
 Please note that some departments may permit an overlap of two courses at most.
 All other courses, including undergraduate electives, must be separate and distinct for the two degrees.

-If you are interested in applying for the combined degree program, please see our Academic Program Administrator, Jessica Finkelstein, in Malone 160, or simply apply on-line through the university’s graduate admissions website.
+If you are interested in applying for the combined degree program, apply on-line through the university’s graduate admissions website.